What Is Health Insurance?

 - Coinsurance—the percentage of the cost you pay after you meet your deductible.

 - Premiums—the money you pay each month for your health insurance plan.
-Typically, the higher your premium, the lower your deductible—and vice versa.
+Typically, the higher your premium, the lower your cost share, which includes copays, deductibles and coinsurance—and vice versa.